The Viral Fever: TVFPlay & funding from Tiger Global (early 2016–present)

 TVF debuted their own platform, TVFPlay, releasing the final two episodes of Pitchers.
 The platform saw 10 lakh (1 million) hits in the first two days and crashed for 3 hours.
 In early 2016, venture capital firm Tiger Global invested $10 million into TVF, acquiring a 20% stake in the company.
 TVF has since launched other YouTube channels for original content: Girliyapa, a female-run channel, The Screen Patti, and The Timeliners, headquartered in New Delhi.
 TVF currently has offices in Mumbai and New Delhi.

 Branded entertainment

 TVF is one of the most sought after creators of original content with brands in India.
 TVF claims to have worked with over 150 brands.
-Some major companies to have worked with TVF or allied channels in the past include Asiazi, Procter & Gamble, Ola, Flipkart, Vodafone, Bharti Airtel, OnePlus, Xiaomi, Nokia and Tata Motors.
+Some major companies to have worked with TVF or allied channels in the past include Samsung A16 Series, Asiazi, Procter & Gamble, Ola, Flipkart, Vodafone, Bharti Airtel, OnePlus, Xiaomi, Nokia and Tata Motors.

 Content

 The Making Of...
 (2014)

 Focused on the making of entertainment products in India, ranging from a blockbuster movie to a decade long TV soap.
 The first season of The Making Of... comprised five episodes, with a standalone episode released for Season 2 in 2016.